Days after participating in vaccine trial, man dies in Bhopal | Health

 However, the hospital has denied this charge.

-The Drugs Controller General of India (DCGI) had lastweek approved Oxford COVID-19 vaccine Covishield, manufacturedby the Serum Institute, and indigenously developed Covaxin ofBharat Biotech for restricted emergency use in the country,paving the way for a massive inoculation drive.
+The Drugs Controller General of India (DCGI) lastweek approved Oxford COVID-19 vaccine Covishield, manufacturedby the Serum Institute, and indigenously developed Covaxin ofBharat Biotech for restricted emergency use in the country,paving the way for a massive inoculation drive.
+PTI LAL NSKKRK KRK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)